JVMWorks/RxLessons/README.md

-# Demo Project to Learn RxJava 1 and 2
+# RxLessons - Demo Project to Learn RxJava 1

 ## Code References for RxJava 1
 * Lesson[1-5] classes from Blog post 1
 * Lesson[6-7] classes from Blog post 2
 * Lesson[8-10] classes from Blog post 3

 ## Code References for RxJava 2